s-digiro/shellbird/README.md

 	- In most other menus, such as tag menus, it will add all tracks under that option to the queue
 	- Enter command: : (Currently the only command is :pause)

-Note: These are all temporary controls.
-Eventually controls will be fully configurable in a vim-like rc file
+Note: Controls are fully configurable in a sbrc file

 ## Commands
 A commandline can be brought up with the ':' key.
 Some available commands are: